Introduction (and Author Notes)

-'Thank you,' I told her, 'Henry has a clean coat and, I hope, a new friend.
+'Thank you, Ginny,' I told her.
+'Henry has a clean coat and, I hope, a new friend.
 He was very nervous this morning.'

-'So was James, it will be nice if he can mix with some Mu… some children who he isn't related too.'
+'So was James.
+It will be nice if he can mix with some Mu… some children who he isn't related to.'
 She looked a little sad as she spoke.
 I knew how she was feeling.

 I didn't have a chance to discuss Ginny Potter with Mike because Mary bustled over.